-Project Aware is a peer education and community awareness program located within Hudson Valley Community College’s Center for Counseling and Transfer.
+Project Aware is a peer education and community awareness program located within Hudson Valley Community College’s Center for Counseling.
 The program works in collaboration with the Family Resources Program/InSights from Equinox Inc. to raise awareness of various mental health concerns on a college campus, the surrounding community, and the supports and resources that may be utilized to increase overall wellness.

 We are looking for students who are motivated to get involved with peer education events, have an interest in helping people and would like to obtain experience related to the human services field.
 By choosing to participate in Project Aware you will become a certified Peer Educator through the BACCHUS Network and have the opportunity to gain academic credit.
 As a peer educator you will be involved in developing, promoting and participating in various events on campus pertaining to mental health awareness.
 Students will have the opportunity to develop a number of professional competencies, including networking, leadership and communication skills.

 As a peer educator, students become a driving force in developing, promoting and participating in educational and FUN events on- and off-campus.
 For example, Project Aware sponsores a 5K Race & Fun Walk in October to help raise awareness of mental health stigma on college campuses.
 Peer educators obtain invaluable skills, campus recognition amongst peers and faculty, and academic credit in approved academic majors.
-Students also have the opportunity to participate in multiple events during the spring semester such as "Walk a Mile in Her Shoes," the International Men's March to stop rape, sexual assault and gender violence, and in the Wellness Fair sponsored by Equinox Inc. and the Center for Counseling and Transfer.
+Students also have the opportunity to participate in multiple events during the spring semester such as "Walk a Mile in Her Shoes," the International Men's March to stop rape, sexual assault and gender violence, and in the Wellness Fair sponsored by Equinox Inc. and the Center for Counseling.
 Together we help raise awareness of mental health stigma on college campuses.